-- High Density Hard Pan Capping; and - Sustainable Development in Post Mining Land Use (PMLU); and - Investigation into Pb speciation and Pb tolerant species.
+High Density Hard Pan Capping; and

+- Sustainable Development in Post Mining Land Use (PMLU); and - Investigation into Pb speciation and Pb tolerant species.

-Endeavor Mine are currently in discussion with industry experts to look at collaborative research into sustainable final and post mining landforms.
+Endeavor Mine is currently in discussion with industry experts to look at collaborative research into sustainable final and post mining landforms.
+Once further information is obtained it will be described in this section.

-12.1 Discussion
+11.1 Discussion